OCA/purchase-workflow/purchase_order_partner_no_autofollow/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-By default Odoo adds customer as follower to all orders.
+By default Odoo adds vendor as follower to all purchase order.
 This module allows to disable this behaviour using General Settings.

 **Table of contents**